 A 401(k) loan has a tax advantage over a typical early withdrawal from your 401k without paying it back.

-You will need to talk to your plan administrator about a hardship withdrawal for the purpose of purchasing a home.
+You will need to talk to your plan administrator about a hardship withdrawal to purchase a home.

 How much can I borrow?

 - 50% of your 401(k) account balance

 - If the account balance is less than $10,000, you can borrow up to $10,000 up to your account balance.